 Insulation becomes less and less effective as it ages, especially when exposed to outdoor air.
 Over time, you may discover condensation is beginning to build up due to your insulation simply not performing the job it’s designed for as efficiently as it used to.

-Your local HVAC repair company should be able to easily replace aged or ineffective insulation.
+Your local HVAC repair company should be able to easily replace old or ineffective insulation.

 4. Clogged Condensate Drain

-If you are seeing serious water buildup inside your air vent, you may be dealing with a clogged condensate drain line.
-You can find out whether this is the problem by taking a look at your outdoor condenser unit.
-Check the drip pan to see whether it’s overflowing or very full.
-If so, a clogged condensate drain line is likely causing your water buildup in your air ducts.
+If you’re seeing serious water buildup inside your air vent, you may have a clogged condensate drain line.
+You can find out if this is the problem by looking at your outdoor condenser unit.
+Check the drip pan to see if it’s overflowing or very full.
+If so, a clogged condensate drain line is likely causing the water buildup in your air ducts.

 You may also notice rust buildup on your furnace.
-If you see rust on your furnace, you are at risk of serious failure and your home safety could be at risk.
+If you see rust on your furnace, you’re at risk of serious failure and your home safety could be at risk.
 Call your home heating and cooling repair company immediately to schedule a repair.